-Getting your macro balance on point will ensure you are utilizing the food you eat as efficiently as possible and more fatty tissue is broken down.
+Getting your macro balance on point will ensure you are utilizing the food you eat as efficiently as possible so that more fatty tissue is broken down for energy.

 Eat Less Processed Foods and More Vegetables

-Heavily processed foods are typically full of added trans fats, sodium and sugar - none of which is going to help you lose fat or slim down.
+Heavily processed foods are typically full of added trans fats, sodium, and sugar - none of which is going to help you lose fat or slim down.
 One study showed your body may even burn twice as many calories digesting less processed foods.
-And growing research continues to suggest that eating a diet consisting of mostly whole foods is associated with more weight loss (14,15,16).
-Eating a more "clean" diet may be the extra push you need.
+And growing research continues to suggest that eating a diet consisting of mostly whole foods is associated with more weight loss (7,8,9).

-In addition, in one study those who ate more vegetables, less processed foods, and less high sugar drinks over a year long period, lost the most weight regardless of genetic make-up (10).
+In addition, in one study those who ate more vegetables, less processed foods, and less high sugar drinks over a year-long period, lost the most weight regardless of genetic make-up (10).

 Drink More Water